Fremont28/Euro_cup_predictor-/README.md

 # Euro_cup_predictor-
-Predicting results for the 2016 Euro Cup
+Classyfing results for the 2016 Euro Cup

-We built a simple random forest model for the 2016 European Championships.
-The model is trained on data from the Euro Cup qualifiers (played in 2015) and tested on the actual Euro Cup games played in June and July of 2016.
+Nearly two years later, we built two classification models for the soccer 2016 UEFA European Championships played in Russia.

-The model features takes into account both teams’ goal differential over the qualifying matches as well as weighted goal differential based on when the qualifying match was played.
-For instance, a qualifying match that is played in March 2015 has less weight than one in  November 2015.
-The response is based on whether the home team wins, loses, or draws in the match.
+The classification models were built on each teams’ goal differential and weighted goal differential over the qualifying matches for the 2016 European Championships (played in June/July).
+For reference, matches played closer to the start of the Euro Cup were weighted more heavily than those played earlier in 2015.

-We might expand on this model methodology adding schedule strength, fatigue, and player skill level for predicting the 2018 World Cup played in Russia.
+The first model is a multilayer perception (MLP) classifying whether a given team would win, draw, or lose in the match.
+This MLP model includes four inputs (features) and two hidden layers each with five neurons

 Read Here: https://beyondtheaverage.wordpress.com/2018/06/06/classifying-the-2016-european-championships/